 The below costs cannot be included in the tuition fees and will need to be paid by participants in addition to the tuition fees.
 Please note that these are approximate costs and are subject to change.
 Further updates will be provided.

-- Two in-person retreats at a seminar hotel in Switzerland: Approximately CHF 800.- in total.
+- Two in-person workshops at a seminar hotel in Switzerland (subject to the format): Approximately CHF 800.- in total

-If you have any further questions regarding the CAS in Digital Health, please contact Olivia Keller.
+If you have any further questions regarding the CAS in Digital Health or want to book your individual call for discussing the CAS in Digital Health, please contact Olivia Keller.